ServeMeLlib/dev/README.md

 # ServeMe
-Simple server for testing (Mocking) back-end service
+Simple server for testing ( and mocking) back-end service

 Simply drop it in a folder whose content you want to serve.
 It's just one exe file